Regional Activities

 Held at indivudual congregation live or on Zoom

 This is an annual program for Jewish men and women around the world to learn or re-learn how to put on Tefillin.
 Many synagogues include their pre-Bar Mitzvah children and their parents as part of the curriculum.
-Be sure you register your club's Wrap on the FJMC website.
-It's a requirement to earn a Quality Club Award.
+Be sure you register your club's Wrap on the FJMC website – a requirement to earn a Quality Club Award.

 Date to be determined